devthethe/Farming-Bot/README.md

-# Farming-Bot
+# Farming bot
-Farming Bot is a popular bot that was used to help farmers on Hypixel Skyblock with various QoL features
+Farming bot is a discord bot that allows hypixel skyblock enjoyers to evaluate their farming hoes value, find tutorials on how to build optimal farms, socialize with fellow farmers, and more!